zetachang/react.rb/README.md

 You can control the top level component name and search path.

+By default the component class name is inferred from the controller method rendering the component.
-You can specify the component name explicitly in the `render_component` method.
+You can also specify the component name explicitly in the `render_component` method.
-`render_component "Blatz` will search the for a component class named `Blatz` regardless of the controller method.
+`render_component "Blatz` will search the for a component class named `Blatz` regardless of the name of the controller method.

-Searching for components normally works like this:  Given a controller named "Foo" then the component should be either in the `Components::Foo` module, the `Components` module (no controller - useful if you have just a couple of shared components) or just the outer scope (i.e. `Module`) which is useful for small apps.
+Searching for components works like this:  Given a controller named "Foo" then react.rb will search for a module named `Foo` containing the component.
+If this fails all modules will be searched (i.e. the name of the controller will be ignored.)
+In either case the search begins at the outer most scope until a match is made.

+Thus for example given a controller named `Foo`, components could be found in the `Foo` module, the `Components::Foo` module, in the outer most scope, or in any nested module.
+The way the search works allows for small projects that do not need a lot of name spacing, and also allows components to be shared across several controllers.

-Saying `render_component "::Blatz"` will only search the outer scope, while `"::Foo::Blatz"` will look only in the module `Foo` for a class named `Blatz`.
+Saying `render_component "::Blatz"` will only search the outer scope, while `"::Bar::Blatz"` will look only in the module `Bar` for a class named `Blatz`.

 ## Integration with Sinatra